sodep/test-java/README.md

 Add a REST web service for querying, adding, updating and removing tasks.
 The service should respond to the following URLs:

-*   `api/tasks` - list all tasks; optionally accept query parameters for pagination and filters, for example to filter and list all completed tasks.
+*   `api/tasks` - list all tasks; optionally
+*   `api/tasks` - list tasks accepting query parameters for
+     pagination and filters, for example to filter all 'completed' tasks.
 *   `api/tasks` - create a new task
 *   `api/tasks/<id>` - retrieve details of the task identified by *id*
 *   `api/tasks/<id>` - update the existing task identified by *id*